Settlement Agreement – Legal Advice

 Alternatively, it may be that you have been off sick for a while and cannot or do not wish to return to work.
 Perhaps you have been unhappy in your job for some time, due to, for example, overwork, excessive targets, bullying or a change of management.

 However, it could be that you and your employer have mutually agreed to part ways, because the job hasn’t worked out due to circumstances having changed since you started in the post.
+It is sometimes the case that the parting is amicable both both parties wish to formalise the agreement in writing.

 You may have many questions, especially if you have never been in this situation before.
 What is a settlement agreement?
 Why has my employer told me I must take independent legal advice?
 Why is it important?
 Is the compensation enough?
 Can I get more?
 Should I sign the settlement agreement?
 What happens if I don’t?